jakubartur/nexa/doc/build-unix.md

 ## System requirements

 C++ compilers are memory-hungry.
-It is recommended to have at least 1 GB of memory available when compiling Bitcoin Unlimited.
+It is recommended to have at least 1 GB of memory available when compiling Nexa.
 With 512MB of memory or less compilation will take much longer due to swap thrashing.

 ## Strip debug symbols

-The release is built with GCC and then `strip bitcoind` to strip the debug symbols, which reduces the executable size by about 90%.
+The release is built with GCC and then `strip nexad` to strip the debug symbols, which reduces the executable size by about 90%.

 ## Security

-To help make your Bitcoin installation more secure by making certain attacks impossible to exploit even if a vulnerability is found, binaries are hardened by default.
+To help make your Nexa installation more secure by making certain attacks impossible to exploit even if a vulnerability is found, binaries are hardened by default.
 This can be disabled with: